Will Your Patio Pet Door Fit?

 Step 5 - A Few More Things to Think About

-- What's Low 'e'?
-Low 'e' glass has a coating inside the insulated glass unit that greatly improves the uv resistance and thermal efficiency of the glass.
-You can't get low 'e' for single pane glass.
+- What's LoE'?
+LoE' or Low-e glass has a coating inside the insulated glass unit that greatly improves the uv resistance and thermal efficiency of the glass.
+This is only an option for dual pane glass sliding doors and will not come with any of the single pane versions of the pet doors.
+Get the benefits of a shade without sacrificing your natural light!

 - What if my slider isn't in a height range offered?
-You'll need a 'custom height' patio pet door.
+You'll need a 'custom height' patio pet door for unlisted glass door sizes.
 You can get the Hale patio panels and the Thermo Panel IIIe in just about any height including very short for a sliding window.
 The Ideal Fast Fit may be had with an optional height extension for heights above 80" but these cannot be had in heights shorter than 75".

 - How do I lock my house?
 If you're getting a vinyl-framed pet door we've already answered that question.
 Your pet door is (probably) going to mate to the lock on your sliding glass door.
 If you're getting a metal framed pet door, then you'll be getting an ancillary lock with it.
-Generally, these are dead bolt locks that reuire installation at the top of the sliding glass door or in the bottom track.
+Generally, these are deadbolt locks that require installation at the top of the sliding glass door or in the bottom track.
 In both cases the results are probably going to be fine.
 However, there is a better method.
 Get a 'Charley Bar'.
-These are a commercial version of the old 'broomstick in the track' idea but mount at about waist height.
-Because they're closer to the center of the slider height, they provide more even pressure against the pet door and will result in a better seal.
-At this writing no patio pet door comes standard with a 'Charlie Bar'.
+These are a commercial version of the old 'broomstick in the track' idea, but mount at about waist height.
+Because they're closer to the center of the slider height, they provide more even pressure against the pet door and will result in a better seal and fixed panel.
+Patio pet doors do not come standard with a 'Charlie Bar'.

 - What if I have four glass panels and the center two slide together?
 First check to see if you might move one of the two stationary panels to the side and install between it and its corresponding jamb.
-If that doesn't work for you then you'll neeed to install one of the temporary installation type pet doors--a spring-load like the Ideal Fast Fit or the Thermo Panel IIIe--by moving one panel to the side.
+If that doesn't work for you then you'll need to install one of the temporary installation type pet doors (a spring-load like the Ideal Fast Fit or the Thermo Panel IIIe) by moving one panel to the side.
 Then you'll need two dead-bolt type locks to hold each sliding panel against the pet door.
+Each patio door, whether a two-panel or rare three-panel, can have their pet door insert in different places.

 - I'm moving soon.
 Is this thing going to travel with me?
-If your measured height is in the range 78" - 80" then cross your fingers and spring for the better model.
+If your measured height is in the range 78" - 80" then cross your fingers and spring for the better model as this tends to be pretty much the most popular range.
 Chances are pretty good that it's going to fit your next house if it has a sliding glass door.
 Outside that range it's a long shot.

 - What if I've Mis-Measured?
 It happens.
 What is more common, though, is that your measurement is very close to (or even a little below) the bottom of the adjustment range of the pet door you want.
 In this case you may have a problem even though your measurement is in the adjustment range.
 This is because the pet door needs to get a little shorter to get up and over the bottom rail to get into the track.
 If it's already close to it's shortest adjustment range, it may not be able to get short enough to actually be installable.
 The opposite problem is when your measurement is at or a little above the top of the adjustment range.
 We recommend a discussion with our customer service department in both these cases.
 However, we also should mention that the Thermo Panel IIIe has an 'anti whoops' feature that addresses both these problems.

-We're sorry if this sounds like building a space shuttle.
-It's the nature of the sliding glass door world that there are some issues to be sure of before you buy or you may end up having to send it back.
+We're sorry if this sounds like building a space shuttle, but as far as pet door installs, this one has a TON of variables that need to be checked to get the right product in the right situation.
+It's the nature of the sliding glass door world that there are some issues to be sure of before you buy, or you may end up having to send it back.
 We hope we've helped to avoid that problem.
 If there is anything at all unclear about this text, please call our BBB A+ rated customer service department and let us help you be sure of getting it right on the first try.

 Also, if you have some additional issues you'd like to see addressed here or some text you'd like to see change, we'd very much appreciate your comments!!
-Just email to firstname.lastname@example.org and it will get attended to post haste.
+Just email to email@example.com, and we will get back to you as soon as possible.